Customer tags in a product quiz: Klaviyo + Shopify orders

 What you'll learn

-- 02How to create and link tags in the RevenueHunt Quiz Builder (3-minute setup).
+- 02How to create and link tags in the RevenueHunt Quiz Builder (Built for Shopify + Legacy/multi-platform paths).

-- 04A quarterly review workflow to keep tags accurate and segments performing over time.
+- 06A quarterly review workflow to keep tags accurate and segments performing over time.

-Fig. 01 How customer tags compound: every quiz answer becomes a tag, every tag becomes a Klaviyo segment filter.
+Fig. 01 How customer tags compound: every quiz answer becomes a tag, every tag flows to two destinations at once (Klaviyo profile + Shopify order/customer), every destination unlocks a different downstream revenue mechanic.
 Five answers in the quiz produce a profile a generic email-marketing list cannot build.

 Table of contents: